-Introduction

 This Municipal Stormwater Management Plan (MSWMP) documents the strategy for Bernardsville Borough ("the Borough") to address stormwater related impacts.
 The creation of this plan is required by N.J.A.C.
 7:14A-25, Municipal Stormwater Regulations.
 This plan contains all of the required elements described in N.J.A.C.
 7:8 Stormwater Management Rules.
 The plan addresses groundwater recharge, stormwater quantity and stormwater quality impacts by incorporating stormwater design and performance standards for new major development.
 These standards are intended to minimize the adverse impact of stormwater runoff on water quality and water quantity and the loss of groundwater recharge that provides baseflow in receiving water bodies.
 The plan describes long-term operation and maintenance measures for existing and future stormwater facilities.

-A "build-out" analysis will be included in this plan in the future.
-It will be based upon existing zoning and land available for development.
+A "build-out" analysis is included in this plan.
+It is based upon existing zoning and land available for development.
 This plan also addresses the review and update of existing ordinances, the Borough Master Plan and other planning documents to allow for project designs that include low impact development techniques.
 The final component of this plan includes a mitigation strategy for when a variance or exemption of the design and performance standards is sought.
 As part of the mitigation section of the stormwater plan, specific stormwater management measures are identified to lessen the impact of existing development.

-MSWMP Goals

-The goals of this MSWMP are to: